 It’s home to the largest river in the world (which used to flow backwards)

 The Amazon river isn’t the longest in the world - that title goes to the Nile in Africa - but it holds the most water, and provides the ocean with 20% of its fresh water supply (more than the next seven largest rivers combined).
 Its Amazon Delta has a newly discovered coral reef, home to giant sea sponges as heavy as a small elephant, and the river has a “twin” underground river of equal length running directly underneath it.
 Perhaps most fascinating of all is the fact that the river used to flow from east to west until millions of years ago; as the Andes Mountains began to rise, forming freshwater lakes, the river was slowly blocked before beginning to flow in the other direction until it eventually reached the Atlantic Ocean.

 So the Amazon needs protecting.
 But what can you do to help?

 1. Only buy from brands and companies that don’t exploit Amazon and other rainforests and biomes.
 Check that your beef, leather, cosmetics and everything, actually, has come from a reliable source.
 Look for seals of approval from official bodies like The Rainforest Alliance, FSC and Giki.

 2. Vote for leaders with conservation and the environment at the forefront of their policies.
 Or write to those in power to pressure your government into not importing products that endanger the Amazon (in the UK you can do that here).

 3. Talk to you friends and on social media about the importance of the Amazon - you could bookmark some of the incredible facts in this article to share, for example.
-And wear a Goal 13: Climate Action #TOGETHERBAND to help spread the word.
+And wear a Goal 13: Climate Action #TOGETHERBAND or a Yawa Band to help spread the word.